lisefrac/redtrilliumgardens.com/README.md

 - [ ] How awesome milkweeds are
 - [ ] How we grow our natives (i.e. winter sowing)
 - [ ] What is stratification?
+- [ ] "So why don't you actually offer red trilliums for sale?"
+The sloooow life cycle of trilliums.

 ## Done